DRL-CASIA/ABCP/README.md

 2. Open `/code/src/yolo/config.py` and modify the variable called `TRAIN.FISRT_STAGE_EPOCHS` as 1 and `TRAIN.SECOND_STAGE_EPOCHS`as 0.
 3. Open`/code/src/yolo/main_cal_yolo_multitask_continuous.py` and modify the variable called `output_dir`,`weight_path`, and  `num_epochs`.
 4. `nohup python2 main_cal_yolo_multitask_continuous.py`
-5. Use the log `nohup.out` to get the pruning action with the best reward: `python3 read_nohup_yolo.py`.
+5. When the searching process is finished, use the log `nohup.out` to get the pruning action with the best reward: `python read_nohup_yolo.py`.

 ## Detection Datasets for ABCP